Star fows and multisingular hyperbolicity: Introduction

 The first example with this behavior has been indicated by Lorenz in \cite{Lo} under numerical evidences.
 Then \cite{GW} constructs a $C^1$-open set of vector fields in a $3$-manifold, having a topological transitive attractor containing periodic orbits (that are all hyperbolic) and one singularity.
 The examples in \cite{GW} are known as the geometric Lorenz attractors.

 The Lorenz attractor is also an example of a robustly non-hyperbolic star flow, showing that the result in \cite{H} is no more true for flows.
 In dimension $3$ the difficulties introduced by the robust coexistence of singularities and periodic orbits is now almost fully understood.
 In particular, Morales, Pacifico and Pujals (see \cite{MPP} ) defined the notion of \emph{singular hyperbolicity}, which requires some compatibility between the hyperbolicity of the singularity and the hyperbolicity of the regular orbits.
-They prove that, for $C^1$-generic star flows on $3$-manifolds, every chain recurrence class is singular hyperbolic.
+They prove that, \begin{itemize} \item for $C^1$-generic star flows on $3$-manifolds, every chain recurrence class is singular hyperbolic.
 It was conjectured in \cite{GWZ} that the same result could hold without the generic assumption.
 However \cite{BaMo} built a star flow on a $3$-manifold having a chain recurrence class which is not singular hyperbolic, contradicting the conjecture.
-We exhibit a very simple such example in Section~\ref{s.example}.
+We exhibit a very simple such example in Section~\ref{s.example}. \item any robustly transitive set containing a singular point of a flow on a $3$-manifold is either a singular hyperbolic attractor or a singular hyperbolic repeller. \end{itemize}

-In higher dimension we are far from understanding the relation between robust properties and hyperbolic structures for singular flows.
-There are very little examples, illustrating what are the possibilities.
-Let us mention \cite{BLY} which build a flow having a robustly chain recurrent attractor containing saddles of different indices.
+The singular hyperbolic structure for a compact invariant set $K$ of a vector field $X$ on a $3$-manifold is equivalent to the existence of a volume partially hyperbolic splitting of the tangent bundle for the flow $\phi^t$, for $t\neq 0$.

-In this paper we propose a general way for extending the usual notions of hyperbolicity (hyperbolicity, partial hyperbolicity, volume hyperbolicity, etc..) which are well defined on compact invariant sets far from the singularities, to the case of regular recurrent orbits accumulating singularities.
-In particular, we will propose a notion of (multi)singular hyperbolicity which generalizes the ones already defined, and we will illustrate the power of this notion by paying a special attention to star flows.
+Let us make two observations \begin{itemize} \item The singular hyperbolic structure is living on the tangent bundle (and not on the normal bundle) contradicting our fundamental observation above. \item When the compact set is singular, the splitting has only $2$ bundles, one of dimension $1$ and the other of dimension $2$; this asymmetry forces the index of the singularities contained in $K$.
+In other words, all the singularities contained in a singular hyperbolic compact set have the same index, by definition of the singular hyperbolicity.
+The examples of star flows in \cite{BaMo}, as well as the examples presented in Section~\ref{s.example}, contain singular points with distinct indices, and therefore are not singular hyperbolic. \end{itemize}